 - Partner with your bank to prevent unauthorized transactions.
 Talk to your banker about programs that safeguard your form unauthorized transactions.
 Positive Pay and other services offer call backs, device authentication, multi-person approval processes and batch limits help protect you from fraud.

-*Benchmark Bank currently provides an added level of security with our online banking sites through a new program called Trusteer.
+- Benchmark Bank currently provides an added level of security with our online banking sites through a new program called Trusteer.
 This is a free service and can be easily downloaded with a click of a button.
 This system helps add value by protecting our customers against cybercrime, advanced malware and phishing attacks.
+Protect your identity and account against fraud and cybercriminals with Trusteer Rapport.

 - Pay attention to suspicious activity and react quickly.
 Look out for unexplained account or network activity, pop ups, and suspicious emails.
 If detected, immediately contact your financial institution, stop all online activity and remove any systems that may have been compromised.
 Keep records of what happened.
 Practice ongoing account monitoring and reconciliation, especially near the end of the day.